benbaptist/minecraft-wrapper/documentation/helpers.rst

     :returns: tuple - (string repr of 4 digits, string units)

+-  get_int(s)

+    returns an integer representations of a string, no matter what the input value.

+    :arg s: Any string value.

+    :returns: Applicable value (or 0 for values it can't convert)

 -  getargs(arginput, i)

     returns a certain index of argument (without producing an